Kristina01111000/Drws_site/README.md

 - Remove the 30 day challenge from freebies menu?

-body awareness post email:
-- sent him the most current version of the email, no response yet

 When i get the newest version of the book
 - He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/
 - Add partial book page to the freebies menu